Frequently Asked Questions

 What is the role of religion in the school?

-GPS will be on a religious campus.
-Bible Study classes will be available for students who would like to attend.
-In addition, a chapel service will be held once a month.
+GPS is located on a Christian campus.
+Although religion is not a part of our academic program, Bible Study classes will be available for students who would like to attend.
+In addition, a chapel service will be held once a month for students in Preschool through 8th grade.
 The values of First Presbyterian align with the IB values that believe students should be kind, empathetic and caring individuals who work to create a better world.
 GPS welcomes and celebrates families of all faiths and cultures to our program.

 Is there a uniform?

-GPS will have a dress code intended to eliminate distractions from clothing or appearance.
-Dress code guidelines are solid color shirt and solid color shorts, pants or skirts.
-Middle School student must wear collared shirts.
-A GPS jacket or sweatshirt will be mandatory for all students and can be purchased online.
+GPS has a dress code intended to eliminate distractions from clothing or appearance.
+Students in Preschool are encouraged to wear comfortable clothing and closed toe shoes.
+Dress code guidelines for students in Kindergarten through 8th grade are solid color polo shirt with the GPS logo and solid color shorts, pants or skirts.
+A GPS jacket or sweatshirt is mandatory for all students and can be purchased online.

 What are the class sizes?

 Enrollment varies by class.
-The maximum number of students in grades K-8 is 18.
+The maximum number of students in grades JK-8 is 18.
 Our average class size is 12.
+Currently we have one class per grade.
+Our preschool classes are limited based on age and typically have one teacher and one aid.

 The facility is secured by a perimeter gate.
 Families with students enrolled at GPS will receive a key fob that will allow them to enter the campus during drop off and pick up times.
 Parents and guests who would like to visit during the school day will need to check into the office before being permitted on the school grounds.
 In addition, there are cameras set up around the campus that will be monitored by the school’s administration.